brajeshwar/brajeshwar.github.io/_posts/2018/2018-02-26-best-phones-apps-elderly.md

----
-layout: post
-title: Some of the Best Phones and Apps for the Elderly
+# Some of the Best Phones and Apps for the Elderly
----

 For various reasons, many seniors have been left behind with regard to the digital revolution.
 They never could get those clocks to stop flashing 12:00.
 Then they had to figure out how to turn on a computer, and why was important to do so.
 After that, the internet.
 And now we have the smartphone, a bridge too far for many seniors.